The Cairnholm Filming Location: Where was Miss Peregrine's Home for Peculiar Children filmed?

 Posted by Ra Moon

-Based on a children’s book by Ransom Riggs, Miss Peregrine's Home for Peculiar Children was filmed in the United Kingdom, Belgium, and Florida.
+Based on a children’s book by Ransom Riggs, Miss Peregrine's Home for Peculiar Children was primarily filmed in the United Kingdom, Belgium, and Florida.

 The 2016 Tim Burton fantastic movie traveled to a mixture of locations and had a real house to picture the wondrous foundling home and the Welsh island of Cairnholm.